 In the article, Tafoya highlights the importance of seating arrangements, and how various seating types, from bar-height to traditional desk chairs to lounge seating can all affect an area’s utility and accessibility.
 Mobile, flexible furniture is especially popular when it comes to giving students control over how they use the space, and more opportunities for managing their own learning and collaborating opportunities.

-Learn more about how OZ Architecture is leading the way toward the future of collaborative campus design in the latest newsletter from College Planning and Management.
+Learn more about how OZ Architecture is leading the way toward the future of collaborative campus design in the latest newsletter from Education practice area experts at OZ Architecture.

 Images: University of Colorado Boulder Visual Arts Complex